waynegramlich/bom_manager/README.md

 In addition, you will have to install a bunch of python modules (i.e. libraries).
 This the list below is probabably incomplete:

-        sudo pip3 -H install bs4
-        sudo pip3 -H install currencyconverter
-        sudo pip3 -H install pyperclip
-        sudo pip3 -H install pyside2
-        sudo pip3 -H install requests
-        sudo pip3 -H install sexpdata
+        sudo -H pip3 install -r bom_manager.rec

 If everything is properly installed, you should be able to bring up the `bom_manager` GUI.

-The command line arguments for `bom_manager` are:
+The command line arguments are listed with:

-        ./bom_manager [search_directory] [KiCad .net files...]

-If you do not have any `.net` files lying around:

-        cd someplace/projects/bom_manager
-        ./bom_manager /tmp/my_searches

-This will create the `/tmp/my_searches` directory to store your part search information into.
+        python3 bom_manager.py -h

+The current help message is reproduced below:

+        usage: bom_manager.py [-h] [-c COLLECTION] [-n NET] [-s SEARCH]

+        Bill of Materials (BOM) Manager.

+        optional arguments:
+          -h, --help            show this help message and exit -c COLLECTION, --collection COLLECTION
+                                BOM Manager Collection Directory.
+          -n NET, --net NET     KiCAD .net file.
+Preceed with 'NUMBER:' to increase count.
+          -s SEARCH, --search SEARCH
+                                BOM Manager Searches Directory.

+You need to specify at least one collection using the `-c` option.
+You should also specify some place to store your searches with the `-s` option.
+Example:

+        python3 bom_manager.py -c ../digikey_tables -s /tmp/mysearches

-If you do have some KiCAD `.net` files lying around:
+If you want to point at some KiCAD `.net` files, use one or more `-n` options.

-        cd someplace/projects/bom_manager
-        ./bom_manager /tmp/my_searches  my_kicad.net

-Feel free to click on the `[Order Check]` button to scan your searches database for searches that match symbols in your `my_kicad.net` file.
-All non-matched symbols are printed as an error.
+The `.net` file can be preceeded with `N:` where `N` is the count of the number of the specified to order for.
+Thus, `-n 5:my_board.net` means order parts for 5 `my_board.net` boards.

+If you do specify one or more `-n` options, you can click on `[Order Check]` to scan the `.net` files to see which parts do not have corresponding searches in the `bom_manager`.

 ## Data organization

 The data is split into collections and searches:

-* Collections: In the `bom_manager` root directory, there is a directory named `collections`.
-Conceptually, this lists all of the collections/catalogs you can search.
+* Collections:

+  Each collection lives in its own directory tree.
-  At the moment, only the Digi-Key collection is supported.
-The Digi-Key collection is located over in the `digikey_tables` repository.
-Thus, there is a single symbolic link named `Digi-Key` that uses a relative symbolic link to `../../digikey_tables`.
+  At the moment, only the collection is the Digi-Key collection that is located over in the `digikey_tables` repository.
+You will need to specify something like `-c ../digikey_tables` on the command line to point `bom_manager` at the Digi-Key collection.
-  Since Window has never support Unix/Linux style symbolic links, this means that `bom_manager` will not run under Windows.
-This issue will be dealt with in the future.

   If you dig around in the `digikey_tables` directory, you will see a nested set of directories. with `.xml` files in them.
 These `.xml` files specify the information